Chief Constable Norm Lipinski

 Deputy Chief Constable (DCC) Jennifer Hyland’s policing career spans more than 24 years in both municipal and RCMP policing.
 She is an accomplished and approachable leader who is a champion of diversity, compassion in policing and employee mental health, and advocating for the community’s most vulnerable.

-She was the first Deputy Chief Constable to join the Surrey Police Service (SPS) in January 2021, in charge of the Support Services Bureau where she will oversee the recruitment and hiring of over 800 police officers to build the new Surrey Police Service.
+She was the first Deputy Chief Constable to join Surrey Police Service in January 2021.
+Deputy Hyland is in charge of the Support Services Bureau, where she oversees the recruitment and hiring of police officers to build Surrey Police Service.
 Since joining SPS, she has developed and implemented an Employee Services Section philosophy, which is a wrap around service of care and wellness for both civilian and sworn officers.